 Donors and Prize

 The Prize is funded by the Kalinga Foundation Trust, the Government of the State of Orissa, India and the Government of India (Department of Science and Technology).
-It shall be awarded by the Director-General of UNESCO at an official ceremony held in Rio de Janeiro, Brazil in November 2013.
+It shall be awarded by the Director-General of UNESCO at an official ceremony held during the World Science Forum in Budapest, Hungary in November 2015.
 The one-time award consists of: a cheque for the amount of the prize US$20,000, a certificate and the UNESCO-Albert Einstein silver medal.

 The laureate will also be offered the Kalinga Chair established by the Government of India (Department of Science and Technology) which comprises a certificate and cash award of US$5,000.
 He/she will be invited to travel to India (travel and lodgings will be funded by the Government of India), for a two to four week period to interact with scientists and science communicators.
 He/she will be provided with appropriate facilities to familiarize him/herself with Indian life and culture, Indian research and educational institutions, and the development of India’s industry and economy.
 He/she will also be invited to visit Indian universities and attend meetings within India’s scientific societies, particularly those of the Indian Science Congress Association.
 While in India, the recipient will be asked to deliver lectures in English and to take part in meetings in order to present recent progress in science and technology as well as the social, cultural and educational impacts of modern science.
 Thus, he/she should preferably be proficient in English.

 Qualifications and Nomination of Candidates

 Candidates shall have made a significant contribution to the popularization of science.
 The Prize may be conferred only upon individuals.
 A work that has been produced by two or three persons shall not be considered.